Pumpkin Coffee Cake Cookies

 - Add in the dry ingredients and mix on low speed just until combined.
 (If the dough is too "sticky" chill it in the fridge for 10 minutes, then proceed.)

 - Scoop the dough with a 2 tablespoon cookie scoop and roll into balls.Transfer the cookie dough, six at a time, to a prepared baking sheet.Make a slight indent in the cookie dough balls using the palm of your hand.
-Measure out a slightly packed, heaping tablespoon of streusel topping and flip it on top of each portion of cookie dough.
+Measure out a slightly packed, heaping tbsp of streusel topping and flip it on top of each portion of cookie dough.
 Press down gently with the palm of your hand to better secure the streusel to the cookie dough.

 - Bake the cookies for 11-12 minutes.
 When the cookies are straight out of the oven, scoot a large, round cookie cutter around them to give them a perfect circular shape.
 Let them cool for 10 minutes on the cookie sheet, then transfer the baked cookies to a wire rack to cool completely.